 Very important for coach to recognize each element the student does right – 5 positives for each correction - motivation is EXTREMELY important.
 At first coach can walk backwards ahead of student to observe them and be a target to look at.
 Later as they get better at gliding, instructor can switch to riding their bike ahead, next to, and behind them to oberve the student from all angles to see how their body mechanics are coming along.

-Some people just super cautious, some twitch their body all over instead of using steering to balance, some slouch or lean, some grip the handlebars with a death grip.
+Some people are just super cautious, some twitch their body all over instead of using steering to balance, some slouch or lean, some grip the handlebars with a death grip.

 Coaching points: